The Shared African Ancestry of All Humans

 While all humans trace their ancestry back to Africa, the exact percentage of African DNA in any individual varies greatly.
 Factors like later migrations and interbreeding create a complex picture.

-Additionally, recent studies suggest multiple origins within Africa itself rather than a single starting point.
+Additionally, recent studies suggest multiple origins within Africa rather than a single starting point.

 Know Your DNA Reviews